EvanOliver0/rock-paper-scissors/README.md

-A simple game of rock, paper, scissors, played in the browser console.
+A simple, ugly game of rock, paper, scissors.
 From The Odin Project.